MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 Dynamics 365 Customer Voice uses a Microsoft Dataverse environment to store and manage data.
 Provisioning an environment typically takes 15 to 60 minutes to complete.
 While an environment is getting provisioned, some functionality isn't available, but you can perform minimal operations and explore the product.
 After the environment is provisioned, all functionality becomes available.
 More information: [What is Dataverse?](/powerapps/maker/common-data-service/data-platform-intro) and [Environments overview](/power-platform/admin/environments-overview)

 This section lists all the functionality that will be restricted until an environment is provisioned.
-The restricted experience applies:
+These restrictions apply:

 - Only for the default environment.
-- Only for the trial users and the users who purchase Dynamics 365 Customer Voice through Web Direct.
+- Only for the trial users and the users who purchase Dynamics 365 Customer Voice through Web Direct.<!--note from editor: What is "Web Direct"?
+I don't find it in our style guides or on the web in relation to our products, but it sounds like something we perhaps should add.-->

 **What can you do while an environment is getting provisioned?**